MhmRhm/FTowerX/README.md

 # The FTowerX
-An implementation of Tower od Hanoi using FTXUI.
+An implementation of Tower of Hanoi using FTXUI.
 This is a game you can play at any terminal.

 The contents of `./.devcontainer` are used to create a cross-platform containerized development environment using the provided `Dockerfile`.
 If you are using vscode, look into *Remote Development* extension.